idaholab/virtual_test_bed/doc/content/microreactors/drum_rotation/index.md

   id=ls:ss_multiapp

-Power density and drum position are tranferred to the sub-application and temperatures are retrieved.
+Power density and drum position are transferred to the sub-application and temperatures are retrieved.
 Power density simply uses a `MultiAppCopyTransfer`, which directly copies the degrees of freedom of the variable from the main application to the sub-application.
 The drum position is computed as a post-processor, where the data is transferred via `MultiAppReporterTransfer`.
 Since the cross sections are tabulated with separate temperatures for fuel and non-fuel.
 However, these variables must be defined everywhere in order to evaluate the cross sections.
 To do this, we use `MultiAppGeneralFieldNearestLocationTransfer` that is block restricted on the sub-application side.
 This transfer will then do a direct degree a freedom transfer for `Tfuel` in the fuel region and extrapolate from the nearest node in the non-fuel region.
 The same goes for `Tmod` in the non-fuel vs. fuel regions.

 !listing microreactors/drum_rotation/neutronics_eigenvalue.i
   block=Transfers